sexualsalt774/salt-discord/README.md

 - **Client logic** in `src/client.lua`
 - **Exports**: Lua and JS communicate via FiveM's `global.exports` and registered functions.

+### FiveM Console Commands

+- **/refreshguild [guildId]**
+  - Refreshes Discord slash commands for a specific guild
+  - Usage: `/refreshguild 123456789012345678` (replace with your Discord server ID)
+  - Useful when you've added new commands or need to update existing ones for a specific server
+  - Only works from the FiveM server console (not in-game)

 ### Adding/Editing Commands

 - Add new command files to `src/commands/`